jdevfullstack-tutorials/github-for-non-code-writers/README.md

 you need to use Git, no you don't need that if your focus is writing in plaintext format.
-The GitHub Web UI is enought for your workflow.
+The GitHub Web UI is enough for your workflow.

 For the complete details about Markdown: